Login Sign in

 So how much exercise does a dog need every day?
 This can be a difficult question to answer and the research is lacking in this field.
 Generally speaking however, most dogs should get between thirty minutes and two hours of exercise every single day, depending on age, breed, and overall activity level.

 It is important to consult with your veterinarian before starting any exercise program for your dog.
-Your vet can make sure your dog is healthy enough for certain exercises and give you a better idea of your dog’s specific exercise needs.
+Your vet can make sure your dog is healthy enough for certain activities and even help design an exercise regime that fits your dog’s specific health needs.

 Breed and Size: Does it Impact a Dog’s Exercise Needs?